 How to Prune your Aglaonema

-Aglaonema do not necessarily need to be pruned regularly.
+Aglaonema does not necessarily need to be pruned regularly.
 Pruning an aglaonema is usually done to encourage new growth, cut off dead or damaged foliage, or for propagation purposes.

 1. Yellow or brown stems can be trimmed at the beginning of the color change.